atharaq/atharaq.github.io/cs2/syllabus.md

 ## CodingRooms

-Join link...
+We will be using [CodingRooms](https://codingrooms.com/) for sharing live code / in class exercises and perhaps some homework assignments.
+Sign up information is available on Moodle.

 ## Discord Server

-Last year, students found that using a DIscord server to chat remotely about projects and the coursework was very helpful.
+Last year, students found that using a Discord server to chat remotely about projects and the coursework was very helpful.
 I encourage you all to join our Discord server this year.
 Solomon and I will monitor the chat from time to time to help answer questions, but you all should join so you can work with each other!

+The link to the Discord server will be available on Moodle.

 ## Attendance